Scottish immigrants to Nova Scotia were on board the Hector in Pictou

 That has to be in your suitcase for a trip to Pictou

-- Comfortable Shoes, because in Pictou you will be walking a lot.
+- Wear comfortable shoes, because in Pictou you will be walking a lot.

 - A backpack, in which you have utensils and a jacket for a day

-- Ours is also helpful packing list for the vacationso that you don't forget anything.
+- Also use our packing list for the vacationso that you don't forget anything.

 Travel Arrangements: